AnansiCo/.github/profile/README.md

 ## Overview

 Anansi is a secure and user-friendly crypto wallet designed for the future.
-It eliminates private key management with secure passkey login and offers gas-free transactions (Botanix testnet), simplifying your crypto journey across multiple blockchains.
+It eliminates private key management with secure passkey login and offers gas-free transactions (Botanix testnet), simplifying your crypto journey.
 Built on cutting-edge technology, Anansi leverages ERC-4337 standards, showcasing the power of Account Abstraction implemented on the Botanix blockchain (Bitcoin Layer 2).

 ## Architecture Diagram